CultCornholio/solenya/README.md

 ```
 The Oauth2 tokens (**access token** and **refresh token**) with access to the target's Office account will be retrieved from the API and saved the *WorkSpace* database.
 The *access tokens* can be refreshed using the ```refresh``` command.
 ```
-$ sol auth refresh --a
+$ sol auth refresh -a
 ```
 #### Dumping Data
 Once the target is authenticated the ```dump``` command can be used to dump information from the Graph API.